iwantmyname/blog/preview/2014-11-14-should-you-put-all-your-products-and-ideas-on-one-domain.md

 But alas, like most things, it all depends on what you're looking to accomplish.
 If you're finding yourself piling up domains to tickle your every fancy, it may be wise to take the advice of Brian Knapp.
 For me, my personal brand would be infinitely stronger if I'd just consolidated my random work over the years.

 Don't be afraid to break out though.
 As I said before, the new gTLDs make it easier than ever to find great domain names ([straying from .com is A-ok](http://blog.iwantmyname.com/2014/10/do-domain-extensions-really-matter-anymore.html) in my opinion), and in the scheme of things, the costs associated are fairly minimal.
-Just know that with every new site/project you create, you're either stretching your capabilities or neglecting something old—and very few things in life come from divided focus.
+Just know that with every new site/project you create, you're either stretching your capabilities or neglecting something old—and very few good things in life come from divided focus.